cinchy-co/Documentation/frequently-asked-questions.md

 ## What permissions are needed for a user to be able to create and edit views?

-The user needs to have "Design Table" permissions granted for the table where he/she will create or edit views and also needs to have the "Can Design Tables" checked in the \[Cinchy].\[Users] table.
+The user needs to have "Design Table" permissions granted for the table where they will create or edit views and also needs to have the "Can Design Tables" checked in the \[Cinchy].\[Users] table.